kk-min/stock-exchange-system/README.md

 The system is based on the assumption that **the highest priced buy order and the lowest priced sell order are given priority**.
 This means that when we make the market order, we are looking for the **best price available.** Likewise, when we make a limit order, we are looking for the best price available, but with **a limit to stop the trade from executing if the available price is beyond our limit.**
 ****
 ## System Overview
+*It is recommended to reference the UML Diagram found in the appendix (or file "UML_Diagram.png in the directory") while reading this section.*

 The **MainApp** application interacts with **MenuManager** to print various menus to display into the terminal.
 User input is received via the **LogicUnit** classes, which resolve what actions the system should perform based on the user's inputs.